-Innovation Skåne leads or participates in the following projects with external partners to create business opportunities in the innovation areas:
+Innovation Skåne leads or participates in the following projects, often with several external partners:

 HealthTech Nordic accelerates and unite pioneers in the field of HealthTech.
 Startups, entrepreneurs, and enthusiasts in HealthTech are welcome to join the HealthTech Nordic Community.
 Membership grants access to gatherings and seminars on relevant topics as well as interaction with interested peers, top-level experts, industry leaders, and potential customers.
 Startups and entrepreneurs based in the Öresund-Kattegat-Skagerrak area with ambitions to grow internationally can also qualify for the HealthTech Nordic Fast Tracks.